EmmeBalboni/LogRegStrategy/README.md

 LogRegStrategy is an ML-based trading strategy for the equity space.

 The problem is formulated as a classification.
 First a Geometric Brownian Motion (GBM) is created in order to simulate a vector of stock prices.
-Time span is 4 years (each with 220 trading days).
+Time span is artificial (could be infraday).
 Then a set of financial indicators, namely:

 1. Moving Average (MA)